Rajdeep2121/COVID-19-Detection/README.md

 </p>
 X-Ray of an infected person exhibits some light patches in the lungs.

+# Training and Testing

+Training with 5216 images.
+Testing with 624 images.

 # Conclusion

 The convolutional neural network produces 0.8670 accuracy.
 It is a big resource for the doctors working in such dangerous conditions to easily identify this major symptom of COVID-19 by feeding these X-Rays into the neural network.